Steven Weinberg: Other contributions

 Besides his scientific research, Weinberg was a public spokesman for science, testifying before Congress in support of the Superconducting Super Collider, writing articles for The New York Review of Books, and giving various lectures on the larger meaning of science.
-His books on science written for the public combine the typical scientific popularization with what is traditionally considered history and philosophy of science and atheism.
-His first popular science book, The First Three Minutes: A Modern View of the Origin of the Universe (1977), described the start of the universe with the Big Bang and enunciated a case for its expansion.
+His first popular science book, The First Three Minutes: A Modern View of the Origin of the Universe (1977), described the origin of the universe in the Big Bang.
+Dreams of a Final Theory (1992) made the case for reductionism and the Superconducting Super Collider.

 Although still teaching physics, in later years he turned his hand to the history of science, efforts that culminated in To Explain the World: The Discovery of Modern Science (2015).
 A hostile review in the Wall Street Journal by Steven Shapin attracted a number of commentaries, a response by Weinberg, and an exchange of views between Weinberg and Arthur Silverstein in the NYRB in February 2016.

 In 2016, Weinberg became a default leader for faculty and students opposed to a new law allowing the carrying of concealed guns in UT classrooms.
 He announced that he would prohibit guns in his classes, and said he would stand by his decision to violate university regulations in this matter even if faced with a lawsuit.
 Weinberg never retired and taught at UT until his death.

+Ian McEwan included Dreams of a Final Theory in his canon of science writing: "With a fine sense of literary tradition, the physicist Steven Weinberg, in his book Dreams of a Final Theory, revisited Huxley's lecture on chalk in order to make the case for reductionism."
+Weinberg recalled "I found myself so often defending the reductionist aims of high energy physics that I wrote a book about it, Dreams of a Final Theory.
+Alas, funding for the Super Collider was cancelled in 1993, but even though I grieve that we physicists had failed to convince Congress, I'm at least proud that my book made it into McEwan's canon."

 Personal life and archive

-In 1954 Weinberg married legal scholar Louise Goldwasser and they had a daughter, Elizabeth.
+In 1954, Weinberg married legal scholar Louise Goldwasser and they had a daughter, Elizabeth.

-Weinberg died on July 23, 2021, at age 88 at a hospital in Austin, where he had been undergoing treatment for several weeks.
+Weinberg died on July 23, 2021, at the age of 88, at a hospital in Austin, where he had been undergoing treatment for several weeks.

 Weinberg's papers were donated to the Harry Ransom Center at the University of Texas.